Who is most at risk

-Age: Pernicious Anaemia is often considered to be a disease that affects the elderly.
-And whilst it is true that many elderly people do suffer from the disease it is a disease that is diagnosed at all ages.
-The survey of our 889 of our members revealed the following:
+Pernicious Anaemia is often considered to be a disease that affects the elderly.
+And whilst it is true that many elderly people do suffer from the disease, Pernicious Anaemia is diagnosed at all ages.

-The ages of respondents at the time of diagnosis of PA varied from less than 10 years (4 individuals) to greater than 80 years (12 individuals).
-The most frequent age at diagnosis was 41–50 years (228 individuals).
+The age at the time of diagnosis of PA varied from less than 10 years (7 individuals) to greater than 80 years (3 individuals).
+The most frequent age at diagnosis was 41–50 years (166 individuals).

-Gender: Of the 889 respondents to our survey 721 were female and 168 were male.
+81% of the respondents to our survey are female and 19% are male.
 This works out at a ratio of just over 4:1.
-This is also the ratio of our female to male members as shown by the database.
-However, as females are more likely to join patient support groups and are far more happy to discuss their health problems we cannot say that females are four times more likely to develop the condition.
-All that we can say is that Pernicious Anaemia more prevalent in females than men.
+This is also the ratio of our female to male members.
+However, as women are more likely to join patient support groups and are more happy to discuss their health problems we cannot say that women are four times more likely to develop the condition.
+All that we can say is that Pernicious Anaemia is more prevalent in women than men.
 No firm data exists as to the exact proportion.

-Race: Another myth about Pernicious Anaemia is that it only affects white fair-haired people with blue eyes.
-This is not the case and anyone can develop the disease.
+A myth about Pernicious Anaemia is that it only affects white fair-haired people with blue eyes.
+This is not the case, Pernicious Anaemia affects people from all ethnic groups.